 - Cook the sausage separately and add in the last 10 minutes of cooking time.

 I’m gonna be honest here and maybe even disappoint y’all a little.
 I didn’t sprout my lentils, I bought already sprouted and dried lentils.
 Sometimes, I have to make a choice between time and money.
 Really, time IS money to me and it’s so precious.
 Anyway, you CAN sprout your own or you can buy them.
 It’s your choice, planning is key and can take minutes a day.
-Sprouting lentils helps to make them more digestible, simple as that.
+Sprouting lentils help to make them more digestible, simple as that.
 Since I don’t eat a lot of legumes, when I do eat them I want to make sure they are as digestible as possible and the most nutritious they can be.

 Click here for the process to make sprouted lentils.
 I recommend only going until you just see them begin to sprout, then either cook them right away in this stew -OR, dehydrate them and store to use in recipes later.

 If you don’t want to actually sprout your own lentils or buy sprouted lentils, simply soak regular lentils at least 12 hours and then drain and rinse well.
 This helps to remove some harmful substances, such as lectins, phytic acid, enzyme inhibitors and some starches.
 If you have compromised digestion (such as diarrhea, IBS) you may want to avoid legumes until that issue is resolved since they are hard to digest.
-I really love this articles; ‘Are Legumes “Paleo”?
+I really love this article: ‘Are Legumes “Paleo”?
 And Does It Really Matter?’ by Chris Kresser – it may help you not to fear consuming some legumes in your diet.